ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 * The **ID** of the actor, used for display purposes as a short name and also to reference the actor from test suites.
 * Its **name**, as the complete actor name to show in detail screens and reports.
 This is also the name presented to users during test execution, unless this is overridden at test case level.
-* Its **description**, displayed in details screens and reports to provide more information about the actor.
+* Its **description**, displayed in details screens and reports to provide more details on the actor.
 * Whether or not the actor is the specification's **default**.
 The default actor is the one that will be preselected as the SUT when creating new conformance statements for the specification.
 * Whether or not the actor is set as **hidden** (presented as a "hidden" icon).
 Hidden actors are not presented to users during the creation of conformance statements.